-- Your birth certificate along with one your parent’s birth certificate may suffice as Indian Citizenship proof, if you were born after 1st July, 1987.
+- Your birth certificate along with one of your parent’s birth certificate may suffice as Indian Citizenship proof, if you were born after 1st July 1987.

-- Passport (with a validity of at least 6 months) or Voter Id Card may be considered citizenship proof in conjunction with the birth certificate as per above mentioned cases.
+- A passport (with a validity of at least 6 months) or Voter Id Card may be considered citizenship proof in conjunction with the birth certificate as per the above-mentioned cases.

 - Evidence of self or parents or grandparents or great grandparents being holding Indian citizenship.